 In the memo, obtained by MediaPost, Young stated that while the shift is “hugely disappointing…We truly believe that this decision had nothing to do with our quality of work.
 In fact, our most recent rating from this client was the highest score we ever got.”

 The memo did not state why the business was shifting, but sources familiar with the situation said that it was primarily due to Sprint’s new CMO Bill Malloy wanting to put his own stamp on the process as quickly as possible.
 “Clearly, he is cleaning house,” a source said.
 “His agenda is to undo everything his predecessor did.”

 A Sprint rep didn’t return a query seeking comment.
 Agency reps couldn’t be reached or didn’t return queries.

-Meanwhile, there will be a nearly three month transition phase for the Sprint assignment to shift from Mindshare to Publicis Groupe.
+There will be a nearly three-month transition phase for the Sprint assignment to shift from Mindshare to Publicis Groupe.
 “We have an obligation to support the Sprint business in the interim, and we are wholly committed to this,” Young stated.

-The Mindshare CEO also expressed optimism that many of the 80-plus full time staff people on the Sprint business will be able to move to other assignments within the agency or the broader GroupM portfolio.
+The Mindshare CEO also expressed optimism that many of the 80-plus full-time staff people on the Sprint business will move to other assignments within the agency or the broader GroupM portfolio.
 “We are continually planning for the changes in our volume of work,” he stated.
-“As such, over-time we should be able to absorb many of the available positions.
-Once it becomes clearer on potential time frames, we will speak to everyone on the Sprint team about potential positions at Mindshare or among other GroupM agencies.”
+“As such, over time, we should be able to absorb many of the available positions."

-With the addition of the Sprint business, Publicis Groupe is adding to its swelling roster of telecom players that includes Verizon, T-Mobile, Cellular South and U.S. Cellular.
+With the addition of the Sprint business, Publicis Groupe is adding to its swelling roster of telecom players, which includes Verizon, T-Mobile, Cellular South and U.S. Cellular.